 Advertisement

-For the payments people, how do we leverage this 80% that we reached in Findex (Financial inclusion data), then actually start using that to provide savings, credits to people.
-Can we start thinking about creating credit profiles for people?
+For the payments sector, how do we leverage this 80% that we reached in Findex (Financial inclusion data), and start using that to provide savings and credits to people.
+Can we for example, start thinking about creating credit profiles for people?

 Advertisement

-There’s a lot of random things happening, but what you find sometimes in Nigeria that we always don’t look across.
-So, that’s one of the things we’re discussing with Kaduna state, and Kaduna is one of the states who’ve actually gone very far in financial inclusion because the governor declared it as one of his first executive order when he came, saying I want to increase my financial inclusion numbers and he’s done it.
-So, we’re saying okay now can we use your state to actually say how do you now use this to improve payment and put in use cases.
-So, I think those are things where we just need to be intentional.
+There are a lot of activities happening, but we need to always look across the whole stack.
+And that is one of the things we are discussing with Kaduna state which is one of the states that has actually gone very far in financial inclusion because the governor declared it as one of his first executive orders when he came and he’s done it.
+So, now Kaduna state is in a position to actually demonstrate how it can leverage its high rates of digital financial inclusion to improve payment across board — these are the areas we just need to be intentional.
 Leadership is important, there needs to be somebody demanding it in government.

 Advertisement